 Experts in targeted capture sequencing

-Reduce sequencing costs with targeted capture
+Reduce sequencing costs with our targeted capture sequencing service

 Step 1: We isolate DNA from your samples.
 We have adapted different DNA isolation protocols, depending on the starting biological material.